Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

-An overview of the various methods for computing supercurrents in Josephson junctions, with their relatives pros and cons, is presented in Table~\ref{table-1}.
+An overview of the various methods for computing supercurrents in JJs, with their relative pros and cons, is presented in Table~\ref{table-1}.

-The main motivation of this paper is to be a one-stop-shop reference for those interested in learning and applying Green's function-based methods to model and compute supercurrents in Josephson junctions.
+The main motivation of this paper is to be a one-stop-shop reference for those interested in learning and applying Green's function-based methods to model and compute supercurrents in JJs.

 The remainder of this paper is organized as follows.
 A brief description of the Josephson effect and supercurrents in JJs is provided in Sec.~\ref{sec:review-JJ}.
-In Sec.~\ref{sec:Hamiltonian_form} a microscopic Hamiltonian formulation of a JJ is given, including the various all the steps employed in the derivation of the expressions for the supercurrent in that system.
-The NEGF method is introduced in Sec.~\ref{sec:NEGF}, including 2- and 4-spinor formulations.
+In Sec.~\ref{sec:Hamiltonian_form}, a microscopic Hamiltonian formulation of a JJ is given, including the various steps employed in the derivation of the expressions for the supercurrent.
+NEGF method is introduced in Sec.~\ref{sec:NEGF}, including 2- and 4-spinor formulations.
 Section~\ref{sec:finite-T} contains a brief description of finite-temperature (equilibrium) Green's functions.
-An efficient method to compute supercurrents in the dc regime is developed in detail in Sec.~\ref{sec:dc-regime}.
-Efficacy of the method is illustrated by its application to the simple case of a quantum dot coupled to one-dimensional leads, where it is shown to recover several well-known results.
+An efficient method to compute supercurrents in the dc regime is developed in Sec.~\ref{sec:dc-regime}.
+Efficacy of the method is illustrated by application to the simple case of a quantum dot coupled to one-dimensional leads, where it is shown to recover several well-known results.
 Because the method relies heavily on a spatial representation of the states in the underlying materials, in Sec.~\ref{sec:TB-model}, we present a description of the most important aspects of building a realistic tight-binding model for JJs.
-Section~\ref{sec:ac-regime} discuses a powerful formulation of the ac Josephson supercurrent in voltage-biased junctions in terms of dressed tunneling matrices.
-Finally, we summarize our main points and provide an outlook on the field in Sec.~\ref{sec:summary}.
+Section~\ref{sec:ac-regime} discusses a powerful formulation of the ac Josephson supercurrent in voltage-biased junctions in terms of dressed tunneling matrices.
+Finally, we conclude by summarizing our main results, along with an outlook on the field in Sec.~\ref{sec:summary}.